Refined Risk Bounds for Unbounded Losses via Transductive Priors: Introduction

 with expectations taken over both the training sample \((X_t, Y_t)_{t = 1}^T\) and an independent test observation \((X,Y)\).
 A key feature of our excess risk bound is that the right-hand side of \eqref{eq:excessrisklogistic} is \emph{completely independent} of the distributions of \(X\) and \(Y\).
 Moreover, the curvature of the logarithmic loss function enables the \(d\log(T)/T\) convergence rate without requiring additional realizability/low noise assumptions.
 Despite the extensive literature on logistic regression in the statistical framework (for comparison, see, e.g., \citep{bach2010self, hazan2014logistic, plan2017high, ostrovskii2021finite, puchkin2023exploring, kuchelmeister2024finite, hsu2024sample} for a non-exhaustive list of existing risk upper bounds in this context), this fully assumption-free convergence rate has not been previously established even for mixtures of sigmoids proposed in \citep{kakade2004online, foster2018logistic} and other batch-specific results as in \citep{mourtada2022improper, vijaykumar2021localization, van2023high}.
 We emphasize again that our approach relies on using variants of the continuous exponential weights algorithm.

 Our findings go well beyond the logarithmic loss.
 For example, we consider the case of sparse linear regression with \emph{squared loss}.
-Specifically, in the transductive setting with squared loss, assuming $|y_t| \leq m$ for all $t = 1, \ldots, T$ and comparing against any $\theta^{\star}$ with $\|\theta^{\star}\|_0 \leq s$, we prove a regret bound for a \emph{computationally efficient} method:
+Specifically, in the transductive setting with squared loss, assuming $|y_t| \leq m$ for all $t = 1, \ldots, T$ and comparing against any $\theta^{\star}$ with $\|\theta^{\star}\|_0 \leq s$, we prove a regret bound of \looseness=-1

-where the dependence on the compatibility constant $\kappa_s$ is logarithmic, contrasting with the polynomial dependence found in most known results for computationally efficient predictors that satisfy sparsity regret or risk bounds.
+where the dependence on the compatibility constant $\kappa_s$ is logarithmic, contrasting with the polynomial dependence found in most known results for predictors that satisfy sparsity regret or risk bounds.

 Furthermore, in the setup of classification with \emph{hinge loss}, we prove the so-called \emph{first-order} regret bounds.
-In more detail, we observe the vectors \(x_t \in \mathbb{R}^d\) round by round, where \(t = 1, \ldots , T\), and assign the real-valued output to label 1 and \(\widehat{f}(x_t)\), trying to minimize, for some \(\gamma > 0\), the total hinge loss:
+In more detail, we observe the vectors \(x_t \in \mathbb{R}^d\) round by round, where \(t = 1, \ldots , T\), and output a real-valued score \(\widehat{f}(x_t)\), trying to minimize, for some \(\gamma > 0\), the total hinge loss:

 In the transductive setup, where we know the set \(\{x_1, \ldots, x_T\}\), if additionally the data is linearly separable with margin \(\gamma\), the result of our \cref{thm:slab-experts-for-hinge} implies, in particular, that